Strait of Hormuz: Alternative shipping routes

+By 2025, around 15 e6oilbbl of oil per day were transported through the strait.
+Onshore pipelines have a maximum capacity of around 3 million barrels.
+All LNG must be transported by ship through the strait.

 In June 2012, Saudi Arabia reopened the Iraq Pipeline through Saudi Arabia (IPSA), which was confiscated from Iraq in 2001 and travels from Iraq across Saudi Arabia to a Red Sea port.
-It will have a capacity of 1.65 e6oilbbl per day.
+It has a capacity of 1.65 e6oilbbl per day.

 In July 2012, the UAE began using the new Habshan–Fujairah oil pipeline from the Habshan fields in Abu Dhabi to the Fujairah oil terminal on the Gulf of Oman, effectively bypassing the Strait of Hormuz.
 It has a maximum capacity of around 2 e6oilbbl per day, over three-quarters of the UAE's 2012 production rate.
 The UAE is also increasing Fujairah's storage and off-loading capacities.

 The UAE is building the world's largest crude oil storage facility in Fujairah with a capacity of holding 14 e6oilbbl to enhance Fujairah's growth as a global oil and trading hub.
-The Habshan – Fujairah route secures the UAE's energy security and has the advantage of being a ground oil pipeline transportation which is considered the cheapest form of oil transportation and also reduces insurance costs as oil tankers would no longer enter the Persian Gulf.
+The Habshan – Fujairah route secures the UAE's energy security and has the advantage of being a ground oil pipeline transportation which is considered the cheapest form of oil transportation and reduces insurance costs as oil tankers would no longer enter the Persian Gulf.

 In a July 2012 Foreign Policy article, Gal Luft compared Iran and the Strait of Hormuz to the Ottoman Empire and the Dardanelles, a choke point for shipments of Russian grain a century ago.
 He indicated that tensions involving the Strait of Hormuz are leading those currently dependent on shipments from the Persian Gulf to find alternative shipping capabilities.
 He stated that Saudi Arabia was considering building new pipelines to Oman and Yemen, and that Iraq might revive the disused Iraq–Syria pipeline to transport crude oil to the Mediterranean.
 Luft stated that reducing Hormuz traffic "presents the West with a new opportunity to augment its current Iran containment strategy."